chenetteegeberg/cyber-security-course/h3_cyberlab.md

 -
 # Installing Linux on a virtual machine
 The purpose with this task was to setup a secure environment for exploring basic hacking methods.
-- First I downloaded Virtual box from  https://virtualbox.org/ and the Linux Debian 13-Trixie installation from wwww.debian.org [https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/debian-live-13.1.0-amd64-xfce.iso](Direct file download)
+- First I downloaded Virtual box from  https://virtualbox.org/ and the Linux Debian 13-Trixie installation from wwww.debian.org [https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/debian-live-13.1.0-amd64-xfce.iso] (Direct file download)
 - I installed Virtualbox from https://virtualbox.org/
 -